mrjeevs/Shortcuts-Old/DiscordMyself/README.md

 If you happen to exceed the max file upload size while using the shortcut, I'd suggest trying to find ways to compress your file(s).
 If that's not feasible, then getting a hyperlink to your file(s) is another option.
 Or you can manually upload it to the Discord app, and see if it will get auto-compressed for you.

 Feel free to leave any [issues](https://github.com/MrJeevs/Shortcuts/issues/new/choose) if you happen to run into unexpected errors, looking for improvements, or even let me know how it's working for you!
 More than happy to hear any type of feedback!
+You can also DM me on [Reddit](https://www.reddit.com/user/MisterJeevs) to provide your feedback.
+If you prefer not creating an account or staying anonymous, you can submit your feedback through this [Google form](https://forms.gle/Amsoh4cFA8mJq1ue7).

 ## Auto-Updater